 - Have an Android app ready for release.

-- Add a launcher icon and have all your app’s assets ready.
+- Add a launcher icon and prepare all your app’s assets.

 1- Prepare for release

-Before you can publish your Flutter app to Google Play, the app needs a digital signature.
+Before you can publish your Flutter app to Google Play, you need to add a digital signature.

 If you don’t already have a keystore, create one